DeLuXoUa/ss_lib/README.md

-# ss-lib
-selectspecs php libraries
+# JSON-RPC - is actual library for PHP